-If personal counseling is requested, the Academic Services staff will immediately refer the student-athlete to the Student-Athlete Development staff who will coordinate with the Assistant AD, Mental Health and Performance.
+If personal counseling is requested, the Academic Services staff will immediately coordinate with the Mental Health and Performance staff.

 Academic Honesty

 Failure to adhere to the University's policies regarding acts of academic dishonesty will not be tolerated by the Athletic Department.
 The definition, procedures and sanctions regarding academic honesty are outlined in the University of Arkansas Student Conduct Code and are reviewed frequently with all student-athletes.